AdamHess/TrainingMaterials/README.md

 Many of these resources are intended as quick reads, viewing and solid foundational information for more senior devs.

-Many resources are free, however, Pluralsight and O'Reilly Online accounts are heavily referenced, and reccomended.
+Many resources are free, however, Pluralsight and O'Reilly Online accounts are heavily referenced, and recommended.
 These paid resources are well worth their cost.

 # Git

 * https://agripongit.vincenttunru.com/ - A visual explaination of the git tree and process
 * [Git or Ages 4 and Up (Video)](https://www.youtube.com/watch?v=1ffBJ4sVUb4) - solid explaination about the tree, HEAD, branching and master.
+* [Learn Git Branching](https://learngitbranching.js.org/) - Visual explaination of the branching process

 # C#
 ## Language